eli6/GameOfLife/README.md

 Now you can read everything about GameOfLife!

 ###Run tests
-The file ```src/main``` are commented out in CMakeLists.txt, so the Catch tests will run automatically.
+The file "src/main.cpp" is commented out in CMakeLists.txt, so the Catch tests will run automatically.

 ## FAQ